kleinfreund/kleinfreund.de/README.md

 ## To do

-* fix logo being img AND background-image.
-What have I done there? ._.
-* fix relative paths in 404.html!
-* Add `display: block;` to nav items and set to inline-block on wide views to get flexbox to work
-* Reconsider image handling in articles
+* Reconsider images in articles
-* write meta description
+* write meta description (for real this time)
 * write documentation
 * write articles:
   * How the site was build